carbon-design-system/ibm-products/.github/REVIEWERS_GUIDELINES.md

 `- [ ]` Public component features (names, props, etc) are consistent with Carbon-defined conventions and are consistent internally.
 Where there isn't an existing convention to apply, ensure robust precedents are being established.\
-`- [ ]` The UI produced is accessible, responsive, translatable, cross-browser (Q: what browsers?), and responds to the currently set Carbon theme.\
+`- [ ]` The UI produced is accessible, responsive, translatable, cross-browser, and responds to the currently set Carbon theme.\
 `- [ ]` Components are functional components using hooks.\
 `- [ ]` Public components which produce DOM structures support className.\
 `- [ ]` Public components support a ref (via React.forwardRef).\